sidisrikk/web-snapper-by-playwright/README.md

 - Create a container named `playwright-screenshot-container`
 - Mount the local `snapshots` directory to store captured screenshots
 - Remove the container automatically when it stops

+## Future Improvements
+- Service receives HTML code from REST API and responds with a screenshot as a base64 encoded image